 As a point of reference, there is a distinction between registration and publication of addresses.
 For IP addresses, the IANA is the root registration authority and the DNS a publication method.
-For NSAPs, addendum two of the network service definition, ISO8348/Ad2 [7] is the root registration authority and this memo defines how the DNS is used as a publication method.
+For NSAPs, Annex A of the network service definition, ISO8348 [6], describes the root registration authority and this memo defines how the DNS is used as a publication method.